passcod/caretaker/index.markdown

 There may be other reasons not stated here: the model makes no claim of universality.
 Use it if, and only as long as, it fits.

-One important note: this section only applies to _projects_ deciding on whether to adopt the model as their own, or to keep using it.
-Contributors, or even individual caretakers if in a larger team, _cannot_ decide _not_ to follow the model if the project they're contributing to uses it (unless the project makes that a possibility): you must follow the rules of the project, and if the project uses this model, then its rules apply.
+**One important note**: this section only applies to _projects_ deciding on whether to adopt the model as their own, or to keep using it.
+Contributors, or even individual caretakers if in a larger team, _cannot_ decide to ignore the model if the project they're contributing to uses it: unless you're in a position to make or change them, you must follow the rules of the project, and if the project uses this model, then the model's rules apply.
 No (unsanctioned) wiggling out.